 AIG said that, by law, its board must consider three options: take over the lawsuit and pursue the claims on its own; attempt to prevent the claims from being pursued by Starr; or, allow Starr to continue to pursue the complaint on AIG’s behalf.

 The insurer noted that, if it decides not to let Starr pursue its claims on the company’s behalf, Starr would likely challenge the move.
-Under that scenario, if Starr won the case, AIG would not receive any damages or portion of a potential settlement.

 The Court of Federal Claims denied a request by the U.S. to dismiss the lawsuit, which means the case will go forward regardless of AIG’s participation.